 SLCP is collaborating with Better Work to reduce audit duplication, facilitate data sharing, and promote compliance with national laws and international standards.
 Better Work is introducing data sharing via SLCP progressively in Better Work countries.
 All A&F Co. factories are required to share their Better Work assessment data via the SLCP.
 Currently, Better Work uses the data-sharing via SLCP in Bangladesh, Indonesia, and Vietnam.
 Implementation in Cambodia is expected soon.

-For non-Better Work factories, A&F Co. leverages the Sustainable Apparel Coalition’s (SAC) Facility Social & Labor Module (Higg FSLM), which uses the CAF as the assessment backbone, to measure and improve social and labor performance.
-Currently the Higg FSLM is implemented in our factories in India and expansion of this program to other countries is expected.
+For non-Better Work factories, A&F Co. leverages the Cascale (formerly named as Sustainable Apparel Coalition’s (SAC) Facility Social & Labor Module (Higg FSLM), which uses the CAF as the assessment backbone, to measure and improve social and labor performance.
+Currently the Higg FSLM is implemented in our Tier 1 and Tier 2 factories in India.
+In 2023, we expanded this program to all our laundries (Tier 2) and top 50 fabric mills (Tier 3) in 11 countries including Bangladesh, Cambodia, China, Guatemala, India, Indonesia, Mexico, South Korea, Sri Lanka, Turkey and Vietnam.

 Better Work